KarelKubat/bitstream/README.md

 - A `bitstream/bitrd` bit reader is instantiated with an underlying `io.Reader` that is called to fetch bytes.
 The bit reader then yields the bits using its method `Read()`.

 - Similarly, a `bitstream/bitwr` bit writer is instantiated with an underlying `io.Writer`.
-The writer calletes bits that are sent to the bit writer using its method `Write()` into bytes, which then are sent to the underlying `io.Writer`.
+The writer collects bits that are sent to the bit writer using its method `Write()` into bytes, which then are sent to the underlying `io.Writer`.

 Basically, the bitstream reader takes a standard `io.Reader` but returns 8 bits for every byte that this reader would yield.
 The bitstream takes a standard `io.Writer`, accepts bits, and for every 8 bits it has received, it sends a byte to its `io.Writer`.